Samsomyajit/Hacktoberfest2021GoodFirstIssues/README.md

 3. Open the project folder in your IDE and make changes to the code.

-4. Save the changes and open the forked repository.
+4. Save the changes and commit them.
+Open the forked repository to compare the changes you have made with the original code in the Pull Requests column.
 You will see a button to make a pull request.
-Click on the button to make a pull request.
+Click on it to make a pull request.

 5. The pull request will be reviewed by the project maintainers and after it has passed all the checks it will be merged.